 But you’ll just have to deal with burning it on other areas of your body at the same time.

-Combining fat burning exercise with exercises to tone your muscle will give you skinny arms that look great.
+Combining fat burning exercise with muscle toning exercises will give you arms that look great.

 Exercises for toned arms

 Now we know that you can’t target specific areas for weight loss, we have more exercise options to work with.

 Cardiovascular exercise – or just cardio – is a favourite for fat burning.
 It increases your daily energy burn, and you can increase or decrease the intensity as you see fit.

 Any exercise that increases your heart rate can be considered cardio, so you’ve got a lot of options.
 Things like:

 Your aim should be doing enough cardio each week to burn fat on your body.
 As you do this, you’ll notice all areas getting more trim, including your arms.